Purdue-ECE634/project-2-vector-quantization-and-discrete-cosine-transform-nickjeliopoulos/README.md

 **Note: For each part, you need to test your method on at least two different images.**

-A collection of images are available on the course website [HERE] (https://engineering.purdue.edu/~zhu0/ece634/sample_image.zip).
+A collection of images are available [HERE] (https://engineering.purdue.edu/~zhu0/ece634/sample_image.zip).